Prolog 50 Logo

 Celebrating the 50th anniversary of Prolog

-The ALP Alain Colmerauer Prolog Heritage Prize
+The Alain Colmerauer Prize

 Organized by The Association for Logic Programming and The Prolog Heritage Association